Texas Democratic Party: History

-In the presidential election of 1928, anti-Catholicism in Texas and across the country swung the Lone Star State away from Democratic presidential nominee Al Smith, the first time it ever voted against a Democrat in a presidential election.
+In the presidential election of 1928, anti-Catholicism in Texas and across the country swung Texas away from Democratic presidential nominee Al Smith, the first time it ever voted against a Democrat in a presidential election.
 However, it was not until the middle of the 20th century that the Democrats began to face a growing challenge from the Republican Party in earnest.
 The 1950s was a decade of factionalism and infighting for the Texas Democratic Party, mainly between liberal and conservative Democrats, and the Republicans managed to carry Texas for native Dwight D. Eisenhower in 1952 and 1956.
 Cohesion returned to the party in the 1960s, and the Democratic ticket carried Texas in the 1960 presidential election with prominent Texas Senator Lyndon B. Johnson running for Vice President.
 In 1962, John B. Connally, a moderate Democrat, was elected Governor of Texas.
 The next year, the assassination of President John F. Kennedy on a trip to Dallas created further impetus to bridge the gap between liberal and moderate Texas Democrats; Party unity was solidified with Johnson's ensuing Presidency and the drubbing of Barry Goldwater in the 1964 presidential election.
 In 1964, Johnson carried his home state with ease, but liberal forces in Texas were in decline.
 In the 1968 presidential election, Democrat Hubert Humphrey barely managed to win Texas.

 In 1976, Jimmy Carter became the last Democratic presidential candidate to carry Texas, and the tide was clearly turning when Democrats lost the gubernatorial election of 1978.
 Bill Clements was the first Republican governor since Reconstruction.
 By the 1990s Republicans had gained a strong foothold in the state, and throughout the 21st century they have been largely victorious.
 Currently, both houses of the Texas Legislature feature Republican majorities.

 In 2018, Democratic U.S. Representative Beto O'Rourke lost his Senate bid to the incumbent Republican Ted Cruz by about 200,000 votes, a significant gain for Democrats in the state.
 O'Rourke's performance in the 2018 Senate race has shaken the notion of Republican dominance in Texas, with analysts predicting greater gains for the Democrats going into the 2020s.